Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 As long as you comply with the three restrictions in ELv2,

 - ✅ You can adopt the binary into your data workflows without dbt Labs' involvement
-- ❌ But you can not see or modify the code itself
+- ❌ But you cannot see or modify the code itself

-**The vast majority of existing dbt Core users that adopt the freely distributed components of Fusion should use the binary to do so, rather than compiling it from source code.** The binary has the same permissions but more capabilities (and it saves you from having to compile it yourself), even if you are not a dbt Labs customer.
+**The vast majority of existing dbt Core users that adopt the freely distributed components of Fusion should use the binary to do so, rather than compiling it from source code.** The binary has the same permissions but more capabilities (and it saves you from having to compile it yourself).
+You can use it internally at your company for free, even if you are not a dbt Labs customer.

 ### Using the dbt Fusion engine with a commercial agreement